 - 1. There is a direct correlation between good grades and good attendance.
 Come to the class prepared, read the appropriate articles of the reading list, take notes, study for your exams and you will be successful.
 Attendance is taken at every class meeting. - 2.
 I do not give incompletes (IN) except under the most extraordinary, and documented, circumstances. - 3.
-The only students who will be eligible for CR/NC at the end of the semester are those who have completed all of the course requirements including all exams and the term paper.
-CR/NC slips must be submitted no later than 15 minutes prior to the start of the final exam.

-- 4. If miss an exam, you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
-A make-up exam covers the same materials as the regular exam but will not be the same exam given as scheduled. - 5.
-If you fail to take the final exam, you have the same 48 hours in which to contact me about a make-up exam and provide me with the appropriate documentation supporting your absence.
-If I do not hear from you within that time period, I will award you an exam grade of zero (0), and average that zero into your semester grade.
+The only students who will be eligible for CR/NC at the end of the semester are those who have completed all of the course requirements including all mid-term exam, term paper, and the final exam. - 4.
+If miss an exam, you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
+A make-up exam covers the same materials as the regular exam but will not be the same exam given as scheduled.